NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

     grid.cell(figure(image("images/newCloseParallax.jpg",width:95%,), caption:([The board from up close.]))),
     grid.cell(figure(image("images/farParallax.jpg",width:95%),caption:([The board from afar.]))), ),
-    caption: ([An example of parallax.
-To get an image of the entire board the camera needs to be >1m away.
-Behind the wall a yellow rim representing the model base is present.])
+    caption: ([An example of parallax.])
 ) <parallax>

+As seen in @parallax to get an image of the entire board the camera needs to be >1m away.
+Behind the wall a yellow rim representing the model base is present.

 This introduces three problems:
 + Having an arm long enough to hold the camera this high above the board is impractical and sometimes impossible given a small room.
-+ As the camera moves away from the board the quality of the board in the image will decrease.
++ The quality of the board in the image will decrease.
-+ As the camera moves further away the colour of the board changes, as is visible in @parallax, this would make our colour thresholding less effective and require more complex solutions to colour correct the image.
++ The colour of the board changes, as is visible in @parallax, this would make our colour thresholding less effective and require more complex solutions to colour correct the image.
++ The image distortion will have a greater effect on the image.
+A small deviation from being level will have a greater effect on the image the further away the camera is.

 The solution to this is to utilise two cameras.